ncase/anxiety/README.md

 Thus, I highly recommend collaborating online on a translation!
 There's about 9,000 words to translate, the rules of what to translate or not are a bit weird, and you'll need to edit some images.
 But if you're still up for it...

+### Step 0:

+[Check the existing issues](https://github.com/ncase/anxiety/issues?utf8=✓&q=is%3Aissue+is%3Aopen+translation) to see if everyone else has already started your desired translation.
+If someone already started, go help them! :)

 ### Step 1:

 [Make a fork](https://help.github.com/en/articles/fork-a-repo) on Github!